Europe’s riddle: Migration, public opinion and emerging practices of democracy in 5 European contexts.

 Knowledge gained in the previous two stages will be used to design contextually salient integration practices and to advice national and local decision-makers on how to apply them.
 Drawing on our contacts from previous projects, we will organize small round-table events and briefing meetings for EU-level organisations and institutions and develop briefings for policy-makers and politicians.

-Counterpoint examines the local experience of migration and integration across five European countries in light of the 2014-2015 migration crisis.
+Counterpoint examines the local experience of migration and integration across five European countries in light of continuing migration into Europe.
 Our research in Sweden,...